quitehacker/Reporting-Tool-for-Azure/Readme.md

 `-Interactive` Parameter:
 _[OPTIONAL] Some commands may take a long time to process depending on the amount of data in the tenant.
 Using the Interactive parameter, you will have the option to skip any particular command prior to the module running._
 ```
-.\Get-CRTReport.ps1 -JobName MyJobName -WorkingDirectory 'C:\Path\to\Job\Folder' -Interactive
+.\Get-AzureReport.ps1 -JobName MyJobName -WorkingDirectory 'C:\Path\to\Job\Folder' -Interactive
 ```

 ### Report Summary:
-With each run, CRT will output a report for each query in json as well as more readable, .TXT and .CSV formats:
+With each run, the tool will output a report for each query in json as well as more readable, .TXT and .CSV formats:

 No parameters specified: _A folder named with date and time (YYYYDDMMTHHMM) will be created automatically in the directory the script is being run from.
 To support MFA, the default authentication method will prompt the user to login for each connection._
 - `YYYYDDMMTHHMM\output.log` (hard copy of console logging)
-- `YYYYDDMMTHHMM\_CRTReportSummary.txt` (Summary of scripts run and investigative tips for guidance)
+- `YYYYDDMMTHHMM\_ARTReportSummary.txt` (Summary of scripts run and investigative tips for guidance)
 - `YYYYDDMMTHHMM\Reports\<report>.csv` (Report in CSV output, where applicable)
 - `YYYYDDMMTHHMM\Reports\<report>.txt` (Report in TXT output, where applicable)
 - `YYYYDDMMTHHMM\Reports\json\<report>.json` (Each report is accompanied by JSON output for additional verbosity)